ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 **Platforms:** Any

 The ``unable to open shell`` message is new in Ansible 2.3.
 This message means that the ``ansible-connection`` daemon has not been able to successfully talk to the remote network device.
 This generally means that there is an authentication issue.
-It is a "catch all" message, meaning you need to enable ``ANSIBLE_LOG_PATH`` to find the underlying issues.
+It is a "catch all" message, meaning you need to enable :ref:`log_path` to find the underlying issues.